solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Liule Yang is a junior undergraduate student in Computer Science, Mathematics and Statistics.
-She is testing the applicability of unsupervised and semi-supervised machine learning methods on microbial genomic datasets related to plant and soil health.
+He is testing the applicability of unsupervised and semi-supervised machine learning methods on microbial genomic datasets related to plant and soil health.
         </div>
     </div>
 </div>